 84% of Canadians believe tourism is important to the Canadian economy.

-Is the tourism industry growing in Canada after the start of the pandemic?
+Is the tourism industry growing in Canada after the pandemic?